hphilpotts/veg-app-backend/README.md

 - I'm now looking at implementing "Week" functionality: this model will hold a user's data for a given week. _I've had to lend this a fair amount of thought:_
   - Given I wish to track both daily and weekly totals, I have decided to store a `document` for each week, and store days within that.
   - I have decided to use a new document for each user.
-  - Daily totals are stored within an object, using keys `0...6`: Sunday-Saturday respectivel as per `Date.prototype.getDay()`.
+  - Daily totals are stored within an object, using keys `0...6`: Sunday-Saturday respectively as per `Date.prototype.getDay()`.
   - Week commencing is tracked to establish if a record already exists for that week (ensuring duplicated are not created in error!).
   - Weekly totals are extrapolated from daily entries (total unique items).

 - `Week` model added, `services/handle-current-day.js` added.
 CREATE Week functionality added, tested working ok in Postman.

 21/02/23:
-- Starting work on Week READ routes. _I've initially realised that testing these routes through Postman with the Week model in its current state is going to be a problem:_ the `exisitingWeek` check in CREATE currently limits my testing pool of 1 document per user (until Sunday that is!).
+- Starting work on Week READ routes. _I've initially realised that testing these routes through Postman with the Week model in its current state is going to be a problem:_ the `existingWeek` check in CREATE currently limits my testing pool of 1 document per user (until Sunday that is!).
 - As such I am going to create a new branch where I will implement `TestWeek` models to mock the functionality of `Week` models, without the 1/week restriction.
 From this I will implement and test the remaining READ, UPDATE, DELETE routes for `Week`.

 - READ Week routes implemented and tested working ok in Postman using `TestWeek` model in place of `Week`.